 One of the most important things I’ve come to learn so far is that archaeology, as fun as digging can be, is more paperwork than it is actual digging.
 As tedious as the paperwork may sometimes seem, it is imperative that it be done.
 As archaeology is in truth a destructive science all of the paperwork is written and photographic record of what it some cases will be gone forever.
-For instance, in cutting 7, a burnt deposit, which we labeled feature 773 was discovered, photographed, sampled, excavated to it fullest extent, photographed again, and then gone.
+For instance, in cutting 7 a burnt deposit, which we labeled feature 773, was discovered, photographed, sampled, and excavated to it fullest extent, photographed again, and then gone.
 All of the written descriptions and photographs and the samples are the only remaining evidence that feature 773 ever existed.

 A new student has to be taught something as simple as what information is necessary on the label and in what order.
 Other methods I have had the chance to teach new students include: using the dumpy level and staff to take levels, using long tapes and known grid points to take coordinates, archaeological planning (by taking coordinate points and by planning frame).

-Interns Becca, Leah, and I were charged with co-supervising student trips to Dublin, Loughcrew, and a multi stop tour of the Boyne Valley.
+The other interns and I were charged with co-supervising student trips to Dublin, Loughcrew, and a multi stop tour of the Boyne Valley.

 – Kelsey Gamble, U.S.A